Emails vs letters. What works, when and why

 Compared to emails, a higher percentage of letters are opened and responded to.
 While it therefore appears that more people receive and reply to the information sent by letter, this information does not show that letters necessarily change behaviour at a higher rate than emails, particularly if the behaviour targeted requires doing something online.

-The results also probably change every year because we increasingly get less letters and more emails.
+The results also probably change every year because we increasingly get fewer letters and more emails.

 So, what are the implications?